Estimates on the domain of validity for Lyapunov-Schmidt reduction: Example: recurrent neural network model

 \subsection{System}

 For \(\R[2]\ni\mathbf{x} := \) and \(\lambda\in\R\), consider the following two-node dynamic neural network model described by:

-where the parameter \(\lambda\)'s magnitude regulates the slope of the saturation function \(\tanh\), and sign regulates whether the interconnection between the two neural network nodes is mutually excitatory \((\lambda>0)\) or mutually inhibitory \((\lambda<0)\).
+where the parameter \(\lambda\)'s magnitude regulates the slope of the saturation function \(\tanh\), and sign regulates whether the interconnection between the two neural network nodes is mutually excitatory \((\lambda>0)\) or mutually inhibitory \((\lambda<0)\). {Models of this form are commonly encountered across different contexts, for example in the study of recurrent neural networks \cite{cheng2006multistability} and nonlinear opinion dynamics \cite{bizyaeva2022nonlinear}.}